morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Maintained by @morrownr

 Purpose: Provide the steps to install or upgrade firmware for Mediatek or RTW88 based USB WiFi adapters.
 Some Linux distros do not include the firmware that is necessary to support USB WiFi adapters.
 Debian prior to Debian 12 is a good example.
-Other distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
-Then there are the numerous server distros where wifi support may not be included because the maintainers think wifi is not used in server applications.
-Hopefully the following is helpful.
+Other distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware to a newer version.
+Then there are the numerous server distros where wifi support, to include the firmware, may not be included because the maintainers think wifi is not used in server applications.

+Information: In-kernel drivers in Linux come in 2 or more parts.
+There is what is normally called the driver, which is part of the kernel, and there is the firmware (binary blob), which may be 1 or more files, and is not part of the kernel.
+Firmware files are part of the distro and have to be installed and updated by the maintainers of your distros or by you.
+Some distros do not install firmware, therefore you may to need to install the firmware yourself depending on your Linux distro.
+You can check the firmware, see appropriate section, to see if firmware needs to be installed or upgraded.
+Keep in mind that firmware file names do not change so you have to compare file sizes, dates or version to determine if you have the latest version.
+The symptom of a missing firmware is that the adapter does not show up on boot... just like if there is no driver in your kernel.
+To repeat, adapters that use in-kernel drivers, to function properly, the driver (module) is required AND the firmware is required.
+The absence of either will cause the adapter to not show up on boot.
+All of the more popular mainstream distros have everything in place.
+This includes but is not limited to current releases of Ubuntu (and all of its puppies), Debian, Mint, fedora, Manjaro, Raspberry Pi OS and many more.

 The following sections are available: